 The Report on the Provision of Information on Housing for Service Leavers and Veterans in Scotland (2015) by the Scottish Veterans Commissioner conducted into the housing needs of ex-personnel indicated armed forces, and their families, have specific housing needs that may require additional support.
 For example, ex-service personnel are more vulnerable to homelessness than the population at large, and professional pressures can present problems for finding stable housing for soldiers and their families.
 Members of the armed forces who have been discharged are given a priority for housing by the council, however it is intended that the support for armed forces and their families will be strengthened through further engagement and consultation with the community and their representatives.
 In making some straightforward and cost-effective improvements to websites, leaflets, and the training of staff we can do more to help provide a better understanding of entitlements and an easier route to appropriate housing for veterans and their families.
-Further consultation is underway with veterans, ex-service personnel and Housing Options Scotland to help aid our understanding of their housing needs further.
+Consultation carried out with Armed Forces and Veterans support services to develop the LHS highlighted some insights into the extent and nature of housing issues affecting Armed Forces Communities (AFC) in North Lanarkshire and some potential gaps in housing supply and service provision.
+The feedback received suggested that the issues affecting AFC were broadly typical of more generic housing advice services.
+Gaps were however identified, in housing supply, including a lack of adapted and smaller size sized homes for disabled veterans and single men.
+A lack of sufficient understanding of Post Traumatic Stress Disorder (PSTD), the impact of this condition on AFC households and failure for allocation policies to take appropriate account of this was also reported.
+To help address these issues we aim to develop a trauma informed and responsive workforce, that is capable of recognising where people are affected by trauma and adversity and that are able to respond appropriately to prevent further harm and support recovery.
+We will also explore ways in which we can involve people with lived experience in shaping our housing policies and services to help us respond better to people's needs.
+In addition to this through our SHIP we are working with Veterans Scotland to develop new housing for AFC in North Lanarkshire within the period of this LHS and will continue to explore new opportunities.